Corporate crime: Environmental influences

 In a 2012 paper titled Organi-cultural Deviance: Economic Cycles Predicting Corporate Misconduct?, Gendron and Husted found economic cycles result in strain, seen as a precipitating factor in organi-cultural deviance.
 Organi-cultural deviance is based on the premise social pressure and economic forces exert strain on organizations to engage in corporate crime.
 Strain creates motivating tension in organi-cultural deviance.
 Robert Merton championed strain theorists in the field of criminology, believing there to be "a universal set of goals toward which all Americans, regardless of background and position, strive, chief among these is monetary success".
 Economic cycles result in observable patterns which are indicative of organi-cultural deviance.

 Organi-cultural deviance is likely to occur at different points in an economic cycle and system.
 The specific location of an economy in the economic cycle tends to generate specific kinds of leaders.
 Entrepreneurial leaders tend to be most visible at the bottom of an economic cycle, during a depression or recession.
 Entrepreneurial leaders are able to motivate their employees to innovate and develop new products.
-As the economy strengthens, there is a marked increased of bureaucratic leaders who standardise and operationalise the successes of entrepreneurial leaders.
+As the economy strengthens, there is a marked increase of bureaucratic leaders who standardise and operationalise the successes of entrepreneurial leaders.
 As the economy reaches the apex of the economic cycle, pseudo-transformational leaders are likely to emerge, promising the same, if not higher, rates of return in a booming or peaking economy.
 Often, these pseudo-transformational leaders engage in deviant practices to maintain the illusion of rising rates of return.